jagdsh/aws-security-solutions/README.md

     *Common Vulnerabilities and Exposures (CVE)* – a list of publicly disclosed security flaws.

     *Common Vulnerability Scoring System (CVSS)* – a way to produce a numerical score reflecting the severity of a vulnerability or a security flaws

+    *Availability Zones* - Each Region has multiple, isolated locations known as Availability Zones.
+The code for Availability Zone is its Region code followed by a letter identifier.
+For example, us-east-1a.